dweekly/reversi/README.md

 move that will result in taking the most number of pieces in the next move.

-There's not yet any GameCenter integration, sounds, music, two player network mode, or anything.
+There isn't GameCenter integration, music, two player / network mode, or anything.
 It's all quite basic, but it works. :)

+v0.01 (Dec 5, 2012)
+ - basic version working, rudimentary AI, iPhone 5 only

+v0.02 (Dec 6, 2012)
+ - added crude sound effects, now works on iPhone4/4S

 TODOs:
  - sophisticated minmix AI with multilevel lookahead
- - sound effects
  - music
  - animations
  - GameCenter / multiplayer